Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways: EELS, CLE, relative QE of nanosphere in Fig. and A

-A new graph with the same spectra as in Fig. \ref{CLE}D and F is presented in Fig. \ref{SameAxisNanoSFig2}, to show in detail the double peaks due to SP and TR in the relative quantum efficiency of a Au/SiO$_2$ nanosphere.
+A new graph with the same spectra as in Fig. \ref{CLE_Plasmons}B and \ref{CLE_rQE}A is presented in Fig. \ref{SameAxisNanoSFig2}, to show in detail the double peaks due to SP and TR in the relative quantum efficiency of a Au/SiO$_2$ nanosphere.